deadlydog/NotifyWhenMicrosoftOutlookReminderWindowIsOpen/ReadMe.md

 ## How To Run The App

 Simply [download the executable][DownloadLatestVersionOfExecutableUrl] and run it.
-It will extract some additional resources to a NotifyWhenMicrosoftOutlookReminderWindowIsOpenResources directory, so you may want to put the executable in a directory like `C:\OutlookRemindersNotifier` rather than leaving it on your desktop or downloads directory.
+It will extract some additional resources to a `NotifyWhenMicrosoftOutlookReminderWindowIsOpenResources` directory, so you may want to put the executable in a directory like `C:\OutlookRemindersNotifier`, rather than leaving it on your desktop or downloads directory.

 ### Run Automatically When Logging Into Windows